© copyright Dog-Panions 2022

 Exercise

 All dogs need exercise!
-This should be scheduled into
+This should be scheduled

-your routine before the dog arrives.
+into your routine before the dog arrives.
 Different

 breeds/sizes and personalities will require different

 amounts of physical activity.
-Plan it in advance within
+Plan it in advance

-your family scedules.
+within your family schedules.

 Companionship